vga91/n8n-neo4j-nodes/README.md

 2. Open the 1st included workflow: <http://localhost:5678/workflow/adYVK8YgDDszqcEh>

    a.
-Click the 3 dots button on the "Neo4j Vector Store Save" button, select "Open" and change the "Credential to connect with" using `Bolt URL`, `User Name`, `Database` and `password` respectively `bolt://neo4j:7688`, `neo4j`, `neo4j` and `password1234`
+If needed, click the 3 dots button on the "Neo4j Vector Store Save" button, select "Open" and change the "Credential to connect with" using `Bolt URL`, `User Name`, `Database` and `password` respectively `bolt://neo4j:7687`, `neo4j`, `neo4j` and `password1234`

    b.
-Click the "Embeddings Ollama" 3 dots button and change the credentials (if running it locally, with `http://host.docker.internal:11434/`) and the "Model" used
+If needed, click the "Embeddings Ollama" 3 dots button and change the credentials (if running it locally, with `http://host.docker.internal:11434/`) and the "Model" used

    a.
 Click the **Test workflow** button at the bottom of the canvas, to start running the workflow.